physionetchallenges/physionetchallenges.github.io/2021/submissions/index.md

 ### <a name="preparation"></a>Preparation and submission instructions

-1. Create a private GitHub or Gitlab repository for your code.
+1. Create a private GitHub or GitLab repository for your code.
 We recommend cloning our example code and replacing it with your code.
 Add `physionetchallengeshelper` as a collaborator to your repository.
 2. Add your classification code to your repository.
 Like the example code, your code must be in the root directory of the master branch.
 3. Do not include extra files that are not required to create and run your classification code, such as the training data.
 4. Follow the instructions for the programming language of your submission.